ruilisi/fortune-sheet/README.md

 Run it with `node index.js` and visit [Collabration example](https://ruilisi.github.io/fortune-sheet-demo/?path=/story/collabration--example) (initialize data by visiting http://localhost:8081/init)

 For detailed doc about `Op`, refer to [fortune-sheet-doc](https://ruilisi.github.io/fortune-sheet-docs/guide/op.html)

+## Migrating data from Luckysheet
+The overall data structure of FortuneSheet is the same as Luckysheet, with some naming differences:

+1. sheet.index -> sheet.id
+2. sheet.calcChain[].id -> sheet.calcChain[].id

 ## Contributing
 Expected workflow is: Fork -> Patch -> Push -> Pull Request